 - Rice the potatoes back into your cook pot

-- Fold and mash in the cream sauce a third at a time until you reach your desired consistency which should be a silky smooth puree
+- Fold and mash in the cream sauce 1/4 cup at a time until you reach your desired consistency which should be a silky smooth puree

 - Season to taste with salt and pepper

-- Fold in half of chopped chives and place in a serving dish
+- Fold in half the chopped chives and place in a serving dish